vyatkin0/react-calc-unpkg/README.md

 This is an example of a simple Calculation Form web application

-that demonstrates how to use the React library in your application as
+that demonstrates how to use the React library

-a pure UMD module without a module bundler.
+as a pure UMD module without a module bundler.

 It is available for playing by url http://github.vyatkin.com/calc-unpkg